Codeception/codeception.github.com/for/joomla.md

         - \Helper\Acceptance
 ```

 Acceptance tests should be described in Cest format.
-Run code generator
+Run Cest test generator to generate your very first test `tests/acceptance/AdminLoginCest.php`:

 ```
 vendor/bin/codecept generate:cest acceptance AdminLoginCest
 ```

-to generate very first test `tests/acceptance/AdminLoginCest.php`.
-Each method of a class (except `_before` and `_after`) is a test.
+Each method of a Cest class (except `_before` and `_after`) is a test.
 Tests use `$I` object (instance of `AcceptanceTester` class) to perform actions on a webpage.

 Modify your `tests/acceptance/AdminLoginCest.php` using the following example code: